LOI & Lease Negotiation: Protecting EBITDA, Exit Value, and Founder Equity

 • Make sure the non-disturbance obligation is explicit

-• Confirm your lease remains in place if the lender steps in
+• Confirm your lease stays in place if the lender steps in

-• Do not assume this protection is automatic just because the landlord says the building is financed
+• Don't assume this protection is automatic just because the building is financed

-This is the amount of money the landlord contributes toward your build-out, usually expressed as a dollar amount per square foot.
+What it is.
+The TI allowance is the money the landlord contributes toward your build-out, usually expressed as a dollar amount per square foot.

-Healthcare improvements are materially more expensive than standard office or retail improvements.
-If the landlord’s TI allowance is expected to cover everything, founders often discover too late that the money disappears into HVAC upgrades, plumbing, electrical capacity, and other infrastructure before clinical build-out even starts.
+Why it matters.
+Healthcare improvements cost materially more than standard office or retail.
+If the TI allowance is expected to cover everything, founders discover too late that it disappears into HVAC upgrades, plumbing, and electrical capacity before clinical build-out even starts.
+In practice that means more equity, more debt, or a weaker facility than the care model actually requires.
+I went deeper on this in The True Cost of Scaling.

 What to negotiate

-• Push for the landlord to cover major base-building or infrastructure items separately
+• Push for the landlord to cover major base-building and infrastructure items separately

 • Clarify whether TI can be used for soft costs, permits, and design fees

-• Confirm the timing of reimbursement so you are not floating the entire project
+• Confirm the timing of reimbursement so you aren't floating the entire project

-• Compare the TI package to actual healthcare build-out cost, not generic tenant improvement benchmarks
+• Compare the TI package to actual healthcare build-out cost, not generic benchmarks

-This is your contractual right to terminate the deal if permits, zoning approvals, or a Conditional Use Permit are denied or delayed beyond a workable threshold.
+What it is.
+A permit and Conditional Use Permit (CUP) contingency is your contractual right to terminate the deal if permits, zoning approvals, or a CUP are denied or delayed beyond a workable threshold.

 What to negotiate